temporalio/documentation/docs/typescript/logging.md

 ## Logging from Workflows with Workflow Sinks

-Logging from Workflows is tricky for 2 reasons:
+Logging from Workflows is tricky for two reasons:

 1. Workflows run in a sandboxed environment and cannot do any I/O.
-1. Workflow code might get replayed at any time, generating duplicate log messages
+1. Workflow code might get replayed at any time, generating duplicate log messages.

 To solve these problems, we recommend using the Sinks feature in the TypeScript SDK.
-Sinks enable one-way export of logs, metrics and traces out from the Workflow isolate to the Node.js environment.
+Sinks enable one-way export of logs, metrics, and traces from the Workflow isolate to the Node.js environment.

 <!--
 Workflows in Temporal may be replayed from the beginning of their history when resumed.
 In order for Temporal to recreate the exact state Workflow code was in, the code is required to be fully deterministic.
 To prevent breaking [determinism](/docs/typescript/determinism), in the TypeScript SDK, Workflow code runs in an isolated execution environment and may not use any of the Node.js APIs or communicate directly with the outside world. -->